top of page

 Eating Disorders in Sport

-Join Carlette Patterson, Head Sports Life Coach® & CEO of Patterson Sports Ventures® and Mark R. Allen, MD, Peak Sports Psychiatry to listen to a discussion about what eating disorders in sport look like and a few winning strategies for how to treat them.
+Listen to a discussion about what eating disorders in sport look like and a few winning strategies for how to treat them.

 WINNING STRATEGIES: